ORNL/cpp-proposals-pub/D1673/blas_interface.md

 Expression templates work well, but have issues.
-Our papers [P1417](wg21.link/p1417) and "Evolving a Standard C++ Linear Algebra Library from the BLAS" (TODO: CITE) give more detail on these issues.
+Our papers [P1417](wg21.link/p1417) and "Evolving a Standard C++ Linear Algebra Library from the BLAS" (D1674R0) give more detail on these issues.
 A particularly troublesome one is that modern C++ `auto` makes it easy for users to capture expressions before their evaluation and writing into an output array.
 For matrices and vectors with container semantics, this makes it easy to create dangling references.
 Users